conoroshea1996/elderJsTest/src/routes/blog/hirehive-versus-the-competition.md

 ---
-title: "HireHive versus the competition"
+title: 'HireHive versus the competition'
-date: "2018-01-02"
+date: '2018-01-02'
 categories:
-  - "choosing-an-ats"
+  - 'choosing-an-ats'
 tags:
-  - "applicant-tracking-software"
+  - 'applicant-tracking-software'
-  - "ats"
+  - 'ats'
-  - "ats-comparison"
+  - 'ats-comparison'
-  - "candidate-tracking"
+  - 'candidate-tracking'
-  - "competition"
+  - 'competition'
-  - "hirehive"
+  - 'hirehive'
-  - "hiring"
+  - 'hiring'
-  - "hiring-software-pricing"
+  - 'hiring-software-pricing'
-  - "human-resource-management"
+  - 'human-resource-management'
-  - "online-recruitment-software"
+  - 'online-recruitment-software'
-  - "recruiting"
+  - 'recruiting'
-slug: "hirehive-versus-the-competition"
+slug: 'hirehive-versus-the-competition'
-seoTitle: ""
+seoTitle: ''
-seoDescription: "HireHive is a simple recruiting software tool that could make a huge difference to your recruiting efforts.
-What sets it apart from the competition?"
+seoDescription: 'HireHive is a simple recruiting software tool that could make a huge difference to your recruiting efforts.
+What sets it apart from the competition?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/pexels-photo-260024.jpeg"
+coverImage: '/images/pexels-photo-260024.jpeg'
 ---

 _HireHive is a simple, comprehensive recruiting software tool that could make a huge difference to your recruiting efforts.
 What sets HireHive apart from the competition?_